-To help ensure, protect and preserve the collection of toll revenue due to the Commission, a violation enforcement system ("VES") has been installed at all interchanges where E-ZPass has been installed to identify violators (customers who travel through E-ZPass lanes and do not have E-ZPass) and motorists with problem tags that are unreadable.
+To help ensure the collection of toll revenue due to the Commission, a Violation Enforcement System ("VES") has been installed at all E-ZPass interchanges to identify violators (customers who travel through E-ZPass lanes and do not have E-ZPass) and motorists with problem tags that are unreadable.
 VES enables the Commission to collect appropriate tolls and other additional fees relating to violations.
-Legislation passed in 2000 included enforcement provisions for E-ZPass, including, among other things, certain evidentiary presumptions with respect to whether the registered vehicle owner was the operator of the vehicle, procedures for notifying the vehicle owner of the violation charged and the imposition upon the vehicle owner of civil penalties for violations.
-Act 89 included enhanced fare evasion measures and criminal penalties pertaining to E-ZPass violators.
+Act 89 and other statutory provisions governing VES and procedures for enforcement and collection provide for enhanced fare evasion measures and criminal penalties pertaining to E-ZPass violators.
 Under Act 89, motorists who commit or attempt to commit fare evasion on the System shall have committed a summary offense and upon conviction, shall be fined a sum between \$100 and \$1,000 in addition to civil penalties that are already in place.
 Further, motorists who take affirmative action to evade a System fare shall, upon conviction, have committed a misdemeanor of the third degree which will be punishable by fines ranging from \$3,000 to \$6,500 (depending on the number of offenses) and imprisonment of not more than six months for a second offense.

-Revenue generated from the additional fare evasion fines imposed by Act 89 is to be deposited in the Commonwealth's Motor License Fund rather than with the Commission; however, restitution for the full fare is due to the Commission.
-See "CERTAIN FINANCIAL INFORMATION - Performance Audit by the Auditor General" below for Auditor General findings with respect to enforcement powers of Commission.
-Subsequent to the Auditor General's Performance Audit, Act 165 was signed into law which, among other things, allows for the suspension of vehicle registration for unpaid tolls.
-In January 2018, the Commission began sending notices of possible vehicle registration suspensions under authority from Act 165 and in February 2018, PennDOT began suspending certain vehicle registrations.
-In April 2018 the Commission began filing criminal charges against some of the largest toll violators for theft of services.
-Such criminal charges are being brought in cooperation with local prosecutors and have resulted in various plea and settlement arrangements.
-See "THE COMMISSION - Recent Developments and Pending Legislation" above for additional information on Act 165.
+Revenue generated from the additional fare evasion fines imposed by Act 89 is to be deposited in the Commonwealth's Motor License Fund (hereinafter defined) rather than with the Commission; however, restitution for the full fare is due to the Commission.
+See "CERTAIN OTHER INFORMATION - Performance Audit by the Auditor General" herein for Auditor General findings with respect to enforcement powers of Commission.